Pennsylvania Rat Control

 Effective rat pest control in Pennsylvania involves both prevention and treatment.
 Experts at Penn State point out it only takes a small opening for rats to squeeze through.
 These rodents can get into your Pennsylvania home or building through a hole the size of a quarter.
 In order to protect against an infestation, the Pennsylvania pest control experts at Viking Pest recommend sealing up holes or breaches along the perimeter of your property that occurred from damage, such as wood rot, animal or pest activity, or a shifting foundation.

 The best way to get rid of rats that have infested your Pennsylvania home or business is with the help of a pest control expert.
 Rats typically nest in areas that have low traffic and provide them with some type of protection.
 This means it may be difficult for you to find the areas in your home or business where the rats have nested.
 You can get expert help finding and dealing with rats that have infested your home from Viking Pest Control.
-Give Viking Pest a call and schedule a free inspection to determine if you have a rat infestation in your Pennsylvania home or business and get treatment recommendations for eradication.
+Give Viking Pest a call and schedule an inspection to determine if you have a rat infestation in your Pennsylvania home or business and get treatment recommendations for eradication.

 How to Prevent Rodents During a Renovation